February 1

 I Want to Hold Your Hand" hit number one in the U.S. on January 18, 1964.
 Capitol Records had rejected it twice.
 They didn't think Americans would care about British bands.
 A DJ in Washington got an import copy and played it anyway.
 His station's phones jammed.
 Capitol rushed it to stores three weeks early.
 It sold 250,000 copies in three days.
 Five thousand fans met the Beatles at JFK a month later.
 One song changed who could sell records in America.

-The Hamilton River became the Churchill River in 1965, honoring Winston Churchill who'd died weeks earlier.
+The Hamilton River became the Churchill River on January 30, 1965, honoring Sir Winston Churchill, who had died just …

-Canada became the first country to merge all its military branches into one force.
+Canada became the first country in modern history to merge all its military branches into a single unified force on F…

 Execution Captured: Image Fuels Vietnam War Protests

-The two biggest railroads in America merged into the biggest bankruptcy in American history.
+The two biggest railroads in America merged to create the biggest bankruptcy in American history.

 Kuala Lumpur officially attained city status in 1972 when the Yang di-Pertuan Agong granted its royal charter.